The key to success in any endeavor is measurement.

 When it comes to digital marketing, this truism barely needs stating.
 No marketer in his or her right mind would walk into the CMO's office without a set of precise measures indicating the success (or failure!) of last month's new campaign.

-Smart marketers everywhere are taking a step forward in adopting online community as a way of developing new business.
+Smart marketers everywhere are taking a step forward in adopting online community forums as a way of developing new business.
 But in a space where “digital community” is a novelty at best — and a species of digital voodoo at worse — fledgling community marketers are unsure how to measure their efforts.

-Measuring Key Performance for Online Communities
+Measuring Key Performance for Online Community Forums

 As I’m sure we all know, a key performance indicator (KPI) is a precise, quantifiable measure that a company uses to gauge its performance in a given activity.